White Gas

 • Ideal for small stoves and lanterns due to its refined purity and high heat output.

-• Requires less fuel and burns better in higher elevations.
+• Often requires less fuel and can burn efficiently even in higher elevations.

 CONS